PurpleMagick/se_userscript-websocket-defibrilator/README.md

 ## Configuration

 There is limited configuration available.
 At this moment it requires setting a value in local storage.
+You would need to open the developer console and set the value from there.

 ### Log level